Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Load sspfs by manager.
 * Sync master bus loader code BTC is required.
 * Sync master bus loader code BTC is activated.
+* The private key was created by the senior manager.
+* The nodes are being built by the senior manager.
+* Dr. Eddie Jones was appointed as the head of the blockchain executive team for your bitcoins project.
 #
 #
 2- Tether Wallets :